Verdenroz/fenrir-interviewer/README.md

 ## Inspiration

 We are Team Outcast, named so because we were the last two people to team up.
 As heavily introverted programmers, we struggled to get proper mock interviews and so we decided on creating "Fenrir", a mock interview buddy that is always available.
+The idea fit well into the transformative learning track so we went all in!
 The name Fenrir came from the favorite voice we picked from Gemini TTS.

 ## What it does